McShelby/hugo-theme-relearn/exampleSite/content/cont/imageeffects.en.md

 As [described](cont/markdown#image-effects), you can add this to the URL query parameter, but this may be cumbersome to be done consistently for the whole page.

-Instead, you can configure the defaults in your `hugo.toml` aswell as overriding these default in the pages frontmatter.
+Instead, you can configure the defaults in your `hugo.toml` as well as overriding these default in the pages front matter.

 Explicitly set URL query parameter will override the defaults in effect for a page.